Hair Curling Tips and Tricks You Wish Your Mom Had Taught You

 - Healthy hair will look better no matter what style you opt for.
 Make sure to condition your hair regularly, use a clarifying shampoo to reduce build-up and always heat protect your hair before using hot tools.
 Consider using one of the new "non-shampoo" products on the market, like Wen, they really are much gentler on your hair.

 - Do your best to avoid using heat each and every time you curl.
 It's just too damaging to be done on a regular basis.
 Use pin curls, velcro rollers or bendy foam rollers.
 Heck, you can even use the old sock method once in a while!
-Bottom line, damaged hair won't look good, curly or not.
+Bottom line: Damaged hair won't look good, curly or not.

 - Completely section off your hair for optimal results.
 Don't just go willy nilly grabbing pieces from all over your head!
 Be organized.
-Divide your hair into quadrants: the front, back and two sides.
-Further divide those quadrants into the bottoms (underneath part) and tops.
+Divide your hair into quadrants: the front, back, and two sides.
+Further, divide those quadrants into the bottoms (underneath part) and tops.
 I normally start with the underneath because you don't want to be digging around and disturbing your top curls to locate the underneath strands.
 Sectioning off your hair this way is one of the most important steps to take when curling your hair.
 The outcome is tidier, you're less likely to miss strands and you get the best access to your hair all the way up to the root.

-- Always use heat protector on your hair before using hot curling methods.
+- Always use a heat protector on your hair before using hot curling methods.
 You may also lightly spritz your hair with a quality hair spray before curling to help it set.

 Getting Curls to Stay!